Research

 AI and the CFO's Close Process: Where 7.5 Days of Manual Work Disappear First

 The monthly close at a 200-500 person company follows a predictable pattern.
-A controller and 2-4 staff accountants spend 7-12 business days on a sequence that

 March 2026